Hareesh-Ravi/personal_tactile/index.md

 # Internships

 <div align="justify" font size="2" style="color:black;">
-    We are looking for summer research interns to work on text to image generation, interactive and multi-turn editing and Multimodal models.
-Reach to me via email or linkedin if you are interested, with your CV.
-Here is a list of current and past summer interns.
+    We are always on the lookout for summer PhD research interns to work on text to image generation, interactive and multi-turn editing and Multimodal models.
+If you are interested, reach out to me via email or linkedin with your CV.
+Below is a list of current and past summer interns.
     <br>
     <br>
     <strong>2024</strong>